Back to Resources

 The third option is simply setting up a full freezone company, even if you are a solo operator.
 Many solo freelancers and consultants choose this path because it provides a proper corporate entity with more flexibility.

-Advantages over a freelance permit: You operate under a company name, which looks more professional to clients.
+You operate under a company name, which looks more professional to clients.
 Banking is easier because banks are more comfortable opening accounts for companies than for freelance permits.
 You can sponsor employees if you grow.
 The company can hold assets, contracts, and intellectual property.
 You have access to a wider range of business activities.
 And some clients and platforms require you to operate through a company, not as an individual freelancer.

-When it makes sense: If your freelance income is above AED 100,000 per year, or if you work with corporate clients who need proper invoices from a business entity, or if you plan to grow beyond solo work, a full company is usually the smarter investment.
+If your freelance income is above AED 100,000 per year, or if you work with corporate clients who need proper invoices from a business entity, or if you plan to grow beyond solo work, a full company is usually the smarter investment.
 The cost difference between a freelance permit and a basic company is often only AED 5,000 to AED 10,000 per year, and the operational benefits are significant.

 Freelance Permit vs Full Company: When to Choose Which